 You can start by changing your questions.
 For example, instead of asking questions like “What does my customer wants?”
 You can ask, What does your buyer want as a personal benefit of your product?

-What are those pain points? or rather, those points of ego that you have to discover of your target.
+What are those pain points? or rather, those points of ego that you have to discover in your target.

-One technique that can help you is the 5 Whys?.
-It is very simple and it can help you to know your customer by finding questions and answers.
+One method that can help you is the 5 Whys?.
+It is very simple, and it can help you to know your customer by finding questions and answers.